 The snow is gone and the spring weather has me daydreaming about gardening, dusting off the grill, and enjoying the backyard with friends – and probably a glass of wine.

-Then I peek out the back door and – POOF!
+Then I peek out the back door and – BAM!
 Reality hits.

 Like it or not, I need to think about spring cleaning the backyard to get it ready for the sunshine and summer.
-So, let’s dig in and find some ways to do that and enjoy being outdoors at the same time.
+So, its time to gather the family, decide what needs the most attention, and Dig In!

-And if you have furry family members like we do… there will be Poop!
-Ugh.
-Least favorite day of the year.
-Spring poop duty.
+If you have furry family members like we do… there will be Poop!
+Ugh – least favorite day of the year.
+Spring poop duty. ( You may want to take care of this one before the crew arrives.)
+You can also make your task easier with the right tools – a Pooper Scooper.

 Let the air in.
 Take time to aerate your lawn.
 This is important to breathe fresh air into the root system which will allow water and fertilizer to reach the roots.
 There are many methods to do this: use shoes with spikes on them, a hand tool specifically designed for aeration, or rent a power aerator.